Tips for Cleaning Your AC System

 2. Clean the Outside

-Then use the vacuum to cautiously clean the metallic fins.
-These parts are also called as condenser coils and move heat away from your equipment.
+Then run the vacuum to gently clean the metallic fins.
+These parts are also called condenser coils and divert heat away from your equipment.

-You need to be considerate of these fragile coils.
-Warped or crumpled fins can impact efficiency.
+You need to be considerate of these fine coils.
+Warped or crinkled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to adjust warped fins.
-You can also get a fin comb from an appliance parts website.
-A pro from Temperature Doctors Heating & Cooling, Inc should take care of severe damage.
+Use a butter knife to straighten misshapen fins.
+You can also get a fin comb from an appliance part store.
+A pro from Temperature Doctors Heating & Cooling should take care of severe damage.

 4. Clean the Inside

-After extracting the fan, pull out leaves and other yard waste.
-Then mop the inside of the unit with a wet cloth.
+After taking out the fan, pull out leaves and other yard waste.
+Then clean the inside of the system with a wet cloth.

-The only coil cleaner you have to have is water.
-Use slight pressure from a hose nozzle to clean the fins, spraying water from the inside out.
-Put the fan back in once you’re finished.
+The only coil cleaner you should use is water.
+Use gentle pressure from a hose nozzle to wash the fins, spraying water from the inside out.
+Replace the fan once you’re finished.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not working properly, contact us a call at (815)914-6197.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not operating correctly, contact us a call at (815) 914-6197.

 Related: Air Conditioner Service: Pay a Little Now, Save Later